 Welcome to the UIC College of Engineering!

-The UIC College of Engineering is recognized for its academic excellence with undergraduate and graduate programs in the six academic departments: Bioengineering, Chemical Engineering, Civil and Materials Engineering, Computer Science, Electrical and Computer Engineering, and Mechanical and Industrial Engineering.
+The UIC College of Engineering is recognized for its academic excellence with undergraduate and graduate programs in six academic departments: Richard and Loan Hill Department of Bioengineering, Chemical Engineering, Civil and Materials Engineering, Computer Science, Electrical and Computer Engineering, and Mechanical and Industrial Engineering.

 We are the only public research university providing engineering education in the City of Chicago, we are committed to this goal.
 Our slogan for the College of Engineering at UIC is to provide "Exceptional Engineering in the Heart of Chicago!"
 The College of Engineering enrolled 2,311 undergraduate students, 633 masters and 445 Ph.D. students in the Fall of 2012.

 The College of Engineering has 129 faculty including 18 women.
 Our faculty are of the highest quality.
 Two of our faculty are members of the National Academy of Engineering.
 In addition, 45 of our faculty are Fellows of societies such as IEEE, ACM, ASME, AAAS, and ASCE, and 25 are National Science Foundation CAREER or Presidential Young Investigator award winners.

 The research programs at the UIC College of Engineering have been growing rapidly over the years and are conducted in 6 departments and 8 interdisciplinary centers.
 During 2011-12, the total research expenditure for the College was about $24.5 million.
 Our faculty are involved in interdisciplinary research in the areas of bio-technology, nano-technology, information technology and infrastructure and ENERGY/environmental technology.
 We understand the need for engineers and for technological advances.
 We promise to provide our students with an exciting education that will prepare them for emerging technologies and to be adaptable and flexible for the rapidly changing world.